mikegioia/libremail/sync/README.md

 file or anything in it**.
 All of your modifications should go into `config/local.ini` and should be in the
 [INI file format](https://en.wikipedia.org/wiki/INI_file), just like the default file.
+If you would like to make changes to `config/local.ini` but not ever commit them, run the following:

+    $> git update-index --assume-unchanged config/local.ini

 Here's an explanation of the options you can overwrite:

 #### [app]